-Some individuals have “silent” Celiac, and may be completely asymptomatic though damage is still occurring in the small intestines.
+Some individuals have “silent” Celiac, and may be completely asymptomatic though damage is still occurring to the small intestines.

 If experiencing any of the below symptoms, speak with your primary care physician and request a blood test for Celiac – most certainly if a diagnosis of Irritable Bowel Syndrome has been suggested, and symptoms have not resolved, or if there is a history of Celiac in the family.
 Be pro-active about your health.
 Rule it out!

-Nonintestinal symptoms may include: (common manifestations are highlighted in red, though any number of symptoms may be presented)- Attention Deficit - Alopecia (hair loss) - Anxiety / Panic Attacks - Anemia (low blood count) - Arthritis – bone & joint pain - Ataxia (see neurological conditions below) - Bruising - Dental enamel defects - Dermatitis Herpetiformis (the skin version of Celiac) - Delayed puberty - Depression - Fatigue & weakness (may be caused by iron deficiency) - Failure to thrive/grow/unexplained short stature (in children) - Fibromyalgia (bone & joint pain) - Fractures (due to Osteoporosis) - Hypoglycemia (low blood sugar count) - Hyposplenism - Infertility - Irritability (primarily in children) - Liver disease - Malnutrition - Migraines - Miscarriages - Mouth ulcers/sores (Aphthous Stomatitis) - Muscle cramps - Nosebleed - Neurological conditions (Peripheral Neuropathy – tingling, numbness; Ataxia – lack of coordination, Seizures) - Osteopenia and Osteoporosis (result of Calcium malabsorption) - Pre-term births - Restless Legs (RLS) due to iron deficiency - Sinus problems - Thrombocytosis (extra platelets) - Vitamin and mineral deficiencies (Iron, Folate, Calcium, Vitamins D, B-12 & K & other)
+Nonintestinal symptoms may include: (common manifestations are highlighted in red, though any number of symptoms may be presented)– Alopecia (hair loss) – Amenorrhea (missed periods) – Anxiety / Panic Attacks – Anemia (low blood count) – Arthritis – bone & joint pain (in both children & adults) – Ataxia (see neurological conditions below) – Attention Deficit – Bruising – Dental enamel defects – Dermatitis Herpetiformis (the skin version of Celiac) – Delayed puberty – Depression – Fatigue & weakness (may be caused by iron deficiency) – Failure to thrive/grow/unexplained short stature (in children) – Fibromyalgia (bone & joint pain) – Fractures (due to Osteoporosis) – Heart problems (Cardiomyopathy, Embolism) – Hypoglycemia (low blood sugar count) – Hyposplenism – Infertility – Irritability (primarily in children) – Liver disease (abnormal liver enzymes identified via routine test) – Malnutrition – (Early) Menopause – Migraines – Miscarriages – Mouth ulcers/sores (Aphthous Stomatitis) – Muscle cramps – Nosebleed – Neurological conditions (Peripheral Neuropathy – tingling, numbness; Ataxia – lack of coordination, Seizures) – Osteopenia and Osteoporosis (result of Calcium malabsorption) – Pre-term births – Rash (often itchy and blistering) See DH, the skin version of Celiac – Restless Legs (RLS) due to iron deficiency – Sinus problems – Thrombocytosis (extra platelets) – Malabsorption of THYROID replacement medication – Tongue issues – Vitamin and mineral deficiencies (Iron, Folate, Calcium, Vitamins D, B-12 & K & other)

 To reiterate, though the “classic” symptoms of Celiac are gastrointestinal, many people do not have any gastrointestinal issues whatsoever.
 Don’t assume because you do not have diarrhea, you couldn’t possibly have Celiac – read below!